SoftInstigate/restheart-plugin-skeleton/README.md

 $ docker-compose up
 ```

-You can also use the `watch.sh` script, to have the project to automatically rebuilt, and the RESTHeart container automatically restarted whenever a source file changes.
+You can also use the `watch.sh` script, to have the project to automatically rebuilt, and the RESTHeart container automatically restarted whenever a source or configuration file changes.

 Use `watch.sh` after `docker-compose.up`

 ```bash
 $ ./bin/watch.sh
 ```

+## Configuration

+The directory `etc` contains the configuration files that are shared with the RESTHeart via the directive `volume` in the `docker-compose.yml`.

+When a configuration file is modified, the container RESTHeart is automatically restarted.

 ### requirements for watch.sh